Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

 Are you still numb?

-So I have some balance issues and sometimes I’ll run into a doorframe or I’ll run into a wall if the corridor is a narrow corridor.
-And when I rest up, it’s usually much better In the morning, but it takes about it takes about 15 minutes For my brain to warm up, so to speak, to start to be paying attention to the left.
+So I have some balance issues and sometimes I’ll run into a doorframe or I’ll run into a wall if the corridor is narrow.
+And when I rest up, it’s usually much better In the morning, but it takes about 15 minutes For my brain to warm up, so to speak, to start paying attention to the left.
 So my first few steps in the morning, a little bit like a drunk person,

 Yeah, I get it.

-When I came across your Instagram, you were mentioning some of the things that you had been missing.
+When I came across your Instagram, you mentioned some of the things that you had been missing.
 And one of those things you mentioned was intimacy.

-Yes, I was just about to say that actually just popped in my head.
+Yes, I was just about to say that just popped into my head.

 How did that change?
 Is that something you’re comfortable talking about?